 Deficiency symptoms: none, the body compensates through gluconeogenesis and ketogenesis

-Carbohydrates consist of carbon, oxygen and water and are the Primary energy source for our body.
-They can also work on Proteins or Lipids be bound, which is why they then have the designations Glycoproteins or Glycolipids receive
+Carbohydrates consist of carbon, oxygen and water and are the primary energy source for our body.
+In the process, they can also participate in Proteins or Lipids be bound, which is why they then have the designations Glycoproteins or Glycolipids receive

-Notice: Depending on whether you need energy in the short or long term, either easily digestible monosaccharides or the more difficult-to-digest oligo- and polysaccharides can be useful.
+Notice: Depending on whether you just need short- or long-term energy, either easily digestible monosaccharides or the more difficult-to-digest oligo- and polysaccharides can be useful.

 High carb or low carb?

-The recommendations regarding carbohydrate intake are far less precise than those for micronutrients, such as Vitamin E, Iodine or Magnesium.
-An individual's optimum daily requirement depends to a large extent on how much energy they need.
-This is why the leading nutrition societies give their recommended intake as a percentage of the calorie intake an.
+Recommendations regarding carbohydrate intake are far less precise than those for micronutrients, such as Vitamin E, Iodine or Magnesium.
+The optimal daily requirement of an individual depends strongly on how much energy one needs.
+Therefore, the leading nutrition societies give their intake recommendations as a percentage of the amount of calories supplied an.

-The data provided by the European Food Safety Authority (EFSA) The recommended range of carbohydrate intake is between 45 and 60 percent of calorie intake.
-A minimum of 25 grams of fiber per day is also specified.2 Here a Exampleto make carbohydrate intake a little more specific: With an average calorie requirement of 2,000 calories, this means that about 220-290 grams of carbohydrates should be eaten per day.
+The data provided by the European Food Safety Authority (EFSA) recommended range of carbohydrate intake is between 45 and 60 percent of calorie intake.
+It also sets a minimum of 25 grams of fiber per day.2 Here a Exampleto make the carbohydrate intake a little more concrete: With an average calorie requirement of 2,000 calories, this means that approximately 220-290 grams of carbohydrates should be eaten per day.

 What do carbohydrates do in the body?

-Carbohydrates are especially our Primary energy sourceThis means that when they are available, the body uses them to produce energy.
+Carbohydrates are especially our primary energy source, which means that when they are available, the body uses them to produce energy.
 With 4.1 calories per gram, they are efficient energy suppliers.
-If the body does not need energy, the energy is converted into fat and stored.3
+Should the body ever not need energy, the energy is converted into fat and stored.3

-Furthermore, saccharides are an essential Building material for various substances in the body such as RNA, DNA, amino acids, connective tissue substance or cell membranes.
-They also serve to Cell recognition.
+Furthermore, saccharides are an essential Building material for various substances in the body such as RNA, DNA, amino acids, connective tissue substance or cell membrane.
+They also serve for the Cell recognition.

 The most important Carbs functions: